 And was, temporarily, entrusted with the Matrix of Leadership, which arguably made him the first human Prime.

 Lt.
-Dwayne Hunter in Big Guy And Rusty The Boy Robot proves his military skills in Double-Time part one, rigging up a pair of Arm Cannons powered by an Iron Man style chest piece in an abandoned mechanics shop to take out four Seek and Destroy scouts from Legion Ex Machina after the Big Guy suit has been heavily damaged.
+Dwayne Hunter in Big Guy and Rusty the Boy Robot proves his military skills in Double-Time part one, rigging up a pair of Arm Cannons powered by an Iron Man style chest piece in an abandoned mechanics shop to take out four Seek and Destroy scouts from Legion Ex Machina after the Big Guy suit has been heavily damaged.

 Xiaolin Showdown brings us self proclaimed boy genius Jack Spicer, who is generally too incompetent to be holding a lot of the show's MacGuffins, too lazy to learn physics bending Xiaolin arts or Heylin sorcery, and about as fit as you'd expect from someone who travels exclusively by helicopter backpack.
 Now -WHO- actually ends up taking over the world in the alternate future?.
+It's important to note, though, that he does show great talent with robotic and programming, and was able to construct some impressive machines to replace magical artifacts.
+He's also surprisingly skilled in winter sports.

 Six.
 In a world of Nanite-created EVO monsters he's just an ordinary human, but with his ninja skills and Magna-Blades he's able to hold his own against them all, even briefly fending off the Big Bad, Van Kleiss, along with his Pack.